vsch/flexmark-java/flexmark-docx-converter/src/test/resources/docx_converter_issues_ast_spec.md

             <w:pStyle w:val="ParagraphTextBody"/>
         </w:pPr>
         <w:r>
-            <w:t xml:space="preserve">This document is used to generate an empty document template for the docx conversion.</w:t>
+            <w:t>This document is used to generate an empty document template for the docx conversion.</w:t>
         </w:r>
     </w:p>
     <w:p>